All staff in school are aware that children can abuse other children, we refer to this as child on child abuse.

 We know that research suggests:

-peer on peer abuse may affect boys differently from girls (i.e. that it is more likely that girls will be victims and boys perpetrators).
-However, all peer on peer abuse is unacceptable and will be taken seriously;
+child on child abuse may affect boys differently from girls (i.e. that it is more likely that girls will be victims and boys perpetrators).
+However, all child on child abuse is unacceptable and will be taken seriously;

 · children with Special Educational Needs and/or Disabilities (SEND) are three times more likely to be abused than their peers without

-· some children may be more likely to experience peer on peer abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs
+· some children may be more likely to experience child on child abuse than others as a result of certain characteristics such as sexual orientation, ethnicity, race or religious beliefs

-If you are concerned about your child being subject to any type of peer on peer abuse, please inform school immediately.
+If you are concerned about your child being subject to any type of child on child abuse, please inform school immediately.
 We are here to help.